shiprasuvarna/Electroma/README.md

-# The Emporium
+# Electroma
-Welcome to my E-commerce application 'The Emporium' where you can purchase various items from five categories that are as follows:
+Welcome to my E-commerce application 'Electroma' where you can purchase various items from five categories that are as follows:
 * Home Appliances
 * Televisions
 * Camera and accesories